 LinkedIn Recruiter Account

-Hiring managers actively looking for job candidates can consider having a LinkedIn Recruiter account.
+Hiring managers actively searching for job candidates can consider having a LinkedIn Recruiter account.
 This account includes extensive filters and search options to help you identify, search, and filter the best candidates for the roles you want to fill.

 With a recruiter account, you get 150 InMail credits per month.
 And you can use 40+ search filters, as well as have access to hiring team communication tools.
 Other features include analytics on recruiter pipeline, performance, and usage.